-2000, 48″ x 36″, acrylic on canvas
+48″ x 36″, acrylic on canvas, 2000

 aka "Big Red Chief"

 It started in October on a beautiful Indian summer day.
 In Oregon, that kind of day is rare, especially in autumn.
 So, I called my buddies at Indian Motorcycle of Portland and asked them if they had a bike I could borrow for the afternoon.
 They were kind enough to offer me anything on the floor, and a hot red Indian Chief caught my eye.
 I wanted to take one of those out for a spin for quite a while, and the day and the opportunity were perfect.
 After loading the camera and equipment in the saddlebags, the Chief and I made our way to a fantastic Portland park with a pristine lake.
-So after shooting a couple of good rolls of film, I had reference material for Indian Summer – the fifth painting from my motorcycle series.
+So, after shooting a couple of good rolls of film, I had reference material for Indian Summer – the fifth painting from my motorcycle series.

-Airbrush Action magazine featuring Indian Summer, April 2001INDIAN SUMMER is undoubtedly the most well-known painting from my iconic American motorcycle series, first appearing on the cover of Airbrush Action magazine in April 2001 for my article “A Study in Chrome and Reflected Surfaces.”
+INDIAN SUMMER is undoubtedly the most well-known painting from my iconic American motorcycle series.
+It first appeared on the cover of Airbrush Action magazine in April 2001 for my article “A Study in Chrome and Reflected Surfaces.”

 Private collection, Indianapolis, IN